Biserial algebras and generic bricks: Some applications and problems

 Finally, we note that for gentle algebras, recently Gei\ss{}, Labardini-Fragoso and Schr\"oer\cite{G+} have extensively studied the string and band components.
 Such results directly apply to the family of minimal brick-infinite biserial algebras, because they are always gentle (see Theorem \ref{Thm: Introduction: min-brick-inf biserial}).
 Hence, it is natural to further investigate that approach and try to extend the setting of \cite{G+}.

 0.6cm

 \textbf{Acknowledgements.} The authors would like to thank William Crawley-Boevey for some helpful discussions related to the scope of this work.
 We also thank Aaron Chan for some interesting conversations about gentle algebras coming from surfaces.
+Finally, we thank an unknown referee for several good comments that improved the exposition of this paper.